Family Life Cycle

-The stress of daily living or coping with a chronic medical condition or other crisis disrupts the normal family cycle.
-A crisis or ongoing stress can delay the transition to the next phase of life.
+The stress of daily living, coping with a chronic medical condition, or other life crises can disrupt the normal life cycle.
+Ongoing stress or a crisis can delay the transition to the next phase of life.
 Or you may move on without the skills that you need to easily adapt and transition to the next phase of life.

 How can I improve my family life cycle?

 Be assured, you can learn missed skills and improve your and your family's quality of life at any stage.
 Self-examination, education, and perhaps counseling are ways to improve yourself and your family life.
 These are also actions that can help you manage other issues, too, such as going through a divorce or being a part of a nontraditional family structure.